 Aboveground Petroleum Storage Tank Program

-Regulations for Aboveground Petroleum Storage Tank Facilities
+Regulations for Facilities Under the Aboveground Petroleum Storage Act (APSA):

-As the Certified Unified Program Agency (CUPA) for Stanislaus County, the Hazardous Materials Division is authorized to ensure that businesses which are impacted by the State of California Aboveground Petroleum Storage Act (APSA) have a Spill Prevention Control and Countermeasure (SPCC) Plan in place.
+As the Certified Unified Program Agency (CUPA) for Stanislaus County, the Hazardous Materials Division is authorized to ensure that businesses which are regulated by the State of California Aboveground Petroleum Storage Act (APSA) have a Spill Prevention Control and Countermeasure (SPCC) Plan in place.
 Below are guidelines for complying with APSA.
 The regulations contained in the APSA are in conformance with the Federal regulations promulgated by the Environmental Protection Agency (EPA) under the authority of the Federal Water Pollution Control Act (FWPCA) as defined in Title 40, Code of Federal Regulations, Part 112 (40 CFR, Part 112).
 Under the FWPCA, Federal agencies are also required to comply with State and local regulations with respect to oil pollution prevention.

-Petroleum is defined in the APSA as "crude oil, or any fraction thereof, which is liquid at 60o F and 14.7 lbs./in2 absolute pressure (normal atmospheric pressure).
-Fuels that are not liquid at 60o F are not considered "petroleum" under the APSA definition.
-Additionally 100% vegetable or plant based oils are NOT regulated under APSA unless the fuel contains 1% or greater concentration of petroleum.
+The California APSA only regulates tank facilities that store petroleum.
+Businesses that are required to have SPCC plans but do not store petroleum are not within our jurisdiction and are not included in this program.
+Petroleum is defined in the APSA as "crude oil, or any fraction thereof, which is liquid at 60 degrees Fahrenheit temperature and 14.7 pounds per square inch absolute pressure (normal atmospheric pressure).
+Fuels that are not liquid at 60 degrees Fahrenheit are not considered "petroleum" under the APSA definition.
+Additionally 100% vegetable or plant based oils are NOT regulated under APSA (but may be regulated under federal SPCC law).

 - Has not within any 12 month period in the three years prior to creating the SPCC had: